narrowstacks/dorkroom-static-api/README.md

 - Film photography community databases
 - Personal testing results (clearly marked as such)

-**Please do NOT add data directly from the Massive Development Chart, as they specifically do not allow reproducing their data.**
+**Again: Please do NOT add data directly from the Massive Development Chart!**

-If your development time is identical or similar to one on their list, that's okay!
-Development data isn't inherently theirs.
-Just don't copy their data/notes/etc verbatim.

 ### For Maintainers: Automated Workflow